openshift/cluster-api-actuator-pkg/docs/tests.md

 Within `BeforeEach` machineset with 4 desired replicas creating.
 In `AfterEach` resources created during a test are attempted to be cleaned up.

 Recommendation: Refactor these tests to run them in order for and use the same machinesets.
 Given that we are setting up conditions on machines, we could perform
-`maxUnhelthy` test first which does not suppose machine remediation.
+`maxUnhealthy` test first which does not suppose machine remediation.
 Test for actual remediation might be done on the same machineset.

 #### MachineHealthCheck should remediate unhealthy nodes
 * Parallel: Yes
 * ExecTime: >6m on AWS

-Within this test, several machines (for now `maxUnhelthy` - 1, which is currently 1) marking as unhealthy with a specific condition.
+Within this test, several machines (for now `maxUnhealthy` - 1, which is currently 1) marking as unhealthy with a specific condition.
 Then MHC creating, such MHC is configured to observe this condition.
 After this test waits for unhealthy machines to be deleted and checks that healthy machines stay intact.